hultenvp/solis-sensor/README.md

 Now restart your Home Assistant Instance before continuing to the next step

 ### :warning:  Troubleshooting
-SolisCloud is in production since 2021, but still suffers from instability.
+SolisCloud API is in production since 2021, but still suffers from instability.
 This can manifest itself as issues during setup, but also as regression/instabilities after service maintenance.
 Below are issues that were encountered in the past and some suggestions how to resolve/troubleshoot.

 #### No inverters found